We’re going to make the most of our drill press by building a simple drill press table.

 Let’s Start Building!

 I started out at the table saw by breaking down a piece of plywood for the two halves of the top.
-I made these cuts about a 1/4″ oversize so I could trim all sides nice and flush after the glue up.
+These cuts are about a 1/4″ oversize so I could trim all sides nice and flush after the glue up.

 I then cut these parts to size at the miter saw.

 Time to glue the two parts together.
 I made sure that the two pieces were offset about an 1/8″.
 This would give me one good edge to reference on the table saw when cutting it down to its final size.
-Make sure that that the edges don’t overlap each other or you might have a devil of a time getting a good edge on the table saw.
+Make sure that that the edges don’t overlap each other.
+It will make it more difficult when cutting it to size at the table saw.

 Lots of clamps.